Table of Contents[Hide][Show]

 Treat Yourself

-Perhaps the nobody’s-coming syndrome shifts to inviting friends.
-That usually lagged when tons of relatives were expected.
+Perhaps the nobody’s-coming-home syndrome shifts to inviting friends.
+Celebrating with friends often lags when tons of relatives are expected.

-Unclaimed time and space this holiday could point to a year of new books to read, movies to watch, music to hear.
+Unclaimed time and space this holiday could point to a year of new books to read, movies to watch, music to hear, whether you treat yourself or gather with friends.